tidymodels/tailor/README.md

 The goal of container is to provide a container for postprocessing.

+This is going to undergo massive changes (especially the name), so please treat it as experimental and don’t depend on the syntax staying the same.

 ## Installation

 You can install the development version of container like so: